stevecrozz/lithostech.com/_posts/2010-03-22-details-on-the-mysterious-loan-modification.markdown

     assuming your situation doesn't change a lot and assuming you provided accurate information when you qualified for the trial modification.
 ---
-{% picture thumbnail-left 2010/mha/amortization-table.jpg alt="amortization-table" %}
+{% responsive_image path:
+static/img/full/2010/mha/amortization-table.jpg alt:

-No doubt many recent home buyers lauded the Federal [Making Home Affordable](http://makinghomeaffordable.gov) program when it was announced.
+"amortization-table" class: "img-float-left" %} No doubt many recent home buyers lauded the Federal [Making Home Affordable](http://makinghomeaffordable.gov) program when it was announced.
 The program which began in 2009 promised to give some relief to certain homeowners struggling to pay their mortgages.
 The actual